Identifying and knowing Infectious Poultry Diseases from an early stage may save you a ton of money from time to time.

 How to spot Infectious Poultry Diseases Chicken Droppings

-These are some of the most common diseases that you can easily identify in your poultry dropping.
+These are the most common diseases you can quickly identify in your poultry dropping.

-- Vaccinate all your birds at 7 weeks of age.
+- Vaccinate all your birds at seven weeks of age.

 - Control entry of visitors into the chicken coop